 Five Things Pharma Must Have For Great Digital Strategy

-- Efficient Digital Partner :Pharma companies are not IT companies.
+- An Efficient Digital Partner :Pharma companies are not IT companies.
 In other words, Pharma companies’ core competency is not building or managing the infrastructure for Information Technology.
 While moving to digital channels Pharma companies need to implement “pull” (by customer) mechanism, not a “push” (by Pharma) mechanism as digital channels behave a lot differently than traditional marketing channels.
-The digital path is not as direct as traditional marketing and Pharma needs a partner that does not only understand but masters the digital channels.
-IT-driven digital marketing partner is efficient way to enter the domain of digital marketing.
-However, while doing so Pharma needs to select a professional and efficient vendor that has implemented the strategy effectively.
+The digital path is not as direct as traditional marketing and Pharma needs a partner that not only understands but masters the digital channels.
+IT-driven digital marketing partner is an efficient way to enter the domain of digital marketing.
+However, while doing so Pharma needs to select a professional and efficient consultative partner that has implemented the strategy effectively.

 - Collaboration with Digital KOLs: Like traditional KOLs, digital KOLs have emerged as a key influencer in healthcare and medical field.
-Highly interactive communication through digital KOLs is about to be the norm of the healthcare field.
-In the previous article titled “Pharma and Rise of Digital KOLs” we have gone to lengths to describe how digital KOLs are shaping the sector.
-Even if the Pharma wishes to focus on the patients more than the doctors, they cannot yield the same results.
-This is because physicians are uniquely qualified and best situated to assist patients almost all the clinical situations.
-Physicians highly rely on and influenced by the experts in their field and that is why Pharma’s digital strategy must include collaboration with digital KOLs.
+Highly interactive communication through digital KOLs will be the norm of the healthcare field.
+In the previous article titled “” we have gone to lengths to describe how digital KOLs are shaping the sector.
+Even if Pharma wishes to focus on patients more than the doctors, they cannot yield the same results.
+This is because physicians are uniquely qualified and best situated to assist patients in almost all the clinical situations.
+Physicians highly rely on and are influenced by the experts in their field and that is why Pharma’s digital strategy must include collaboration with digital KOLs.
 To leave the digital KOLs out of the loop would be one of the greatest marketing flaws Pharma can have.